Wolof language

 Wolof is the most widely spoken language in Senegal, spoken natively by the Wolof people (40% of the population) but also by most other Senegalese as a second language.
 Wolof dialects vary geographically and between rural and urban areas.
 The principal dialect of Dakar, for instance, is an urban mixture of Wolof, French, and Arabic.

 Wolof is the standard spelling and may also refer to the Wolof ethnicity or culture.
-Variants include the Gambian Wolof, or the older French Ouolof, Jollof, or Jolof, which now typically refers either to the Jolof Empire or to jollof rice, a common West African rice dish.
+Variants include the older French Ouolof, Jollof, or Jolof, which now typically refers either to the Jolof Empire or to jollof rice, a common West African rice dish.
 Now-archaic forms include Volof and Olof.